Limits of almost homogeneous spaces and their fundamental groups: Introduction

-This property is further studied by Christina Sormani and Guofang Wei in \cite{SWHau}, \cite{SWUni}, \cite{SWCov}.
-This result fails if the limit is not compact (see \cite{SWUni}, Example 1.2), or not semi-locally-simply-connected (see \cite{SWHau}, Example 2.6).
-The following example shows that the conclusion of Theorem \ref{MAIN} fails if one works with homogeneous spaces instead of almost homogeneous spaces.
+This property is further studied by Christina Sormani and Guofang Wei in \cite{SWHau, SWUni, SWCov}.
+This result fails if the limit is not compact \cite[Example 1.2]{SWUni}, or not semi-locally-simply-connected \cite[Example 2.6]{SWHau}.
+The following example shows that if one works with homogeneous spaces instead of almost homogeneous spaces in Theorem \ref{thm:main-theorem}, it may happen that $\pi_1(X_n)$ is trivial for all $n$ and $X$ is semi-locally-simply-connected, but $\pi_1(X)$ is non-trivial (see \cite[Examples 3.11.$a_+$]{GromovMS}).

-\begin{example} \rm Let $Y$ be $\mathbb{S}^1$ with its standard metric of length $2 \pi$ and $Z_i $ be $\mathbb{S}^3$ with the round (bi-invariant) metric of constant curvature $1/i$.
-Let $X_i $ be the quotient $(Y \times Z_i ) / \mathbb{S}^1$ where $\mathbb{S}^1$ acts on $Y \times Z_i$ as follows:
+\begin{example} \rm Let $Y$ be $\mathbb{S}^1$ with its standard metric of length $2 \pi$ and $Z_n $ be $\mathbb{S}^3$ with the round (bi-invariant) metric of constant curvature $1/n^2$.
+Let $X_n $ be the quotient $(Y \times Z_n ) / \mathbb{S}^1$ where $\mathbb{S}^1$ acts on $Y \times Z_n$ as follows:

-Then $X_i$ is isometric to $\mathbb{S}^3$ equipped with a re-scaled Berger metric.
-The sequence $X_i$ consists of simply connected homogeneous spaces, but its pointed Gromov--Hausdorff limit is $\mathbb{S}^1 \times \mathbb{R}^2$, which is not simply connected. \end{example}
+Then $X_n$ is isometric to $\mathbb{S}^3$ equipped with a re-scaled Berger metric.
+The sequence $X_n$ consists of simply connected homogeneous spaces, but its pointed Gromov--Hausdorff limit is $\mathbb{S}^1 \times \mathbb{R}^2$, which is not simply connected. \end{example}

-Under the hypotheses of Theorem \ref{MAIN}, assuming $X$ is semi-locally-simply-connected, one may wonder whether one could obtain the conclusion of Theorem \ref{LSOFFGC}, which is slightly stronger than Equation \ref{Li}.
+Under the hypotheses of Theorem \ref{thm:main-theorem}, assuming $X$ is semi-locally-simply-connected, one may wonder whether $\pi_1(X)$ is a quotient of $\pi_1(X_n)$ for $n$ large enough (without passing to a subgroup) just like in Theorem \ref{thm:lsfg-classic}.
 The following example shows that it is not the case.

 \begin{example} \rm Define a ``dot product'' $\mathbb{R}^4 \times \mathbb{R}^4 \to \mathbb{R}^6$ in $\mathbb{R}^4$ as

 With it, define a group structure on $\mathbb{R}^4 \times \mathbb{R}^6$ as